soar-tech/strapi/docs/3.x.x/guides/deployment.md

 ```
 :::

 Now, [log into Heroku](https://id.heroku.com/login).
 You should see your app listed in the dashboard.

-Go ahead and click on it.
-Next, you will configure Heroku to access the MongoDB Atlas database you have already created.
+Click on your app in order to configure Heroku to access your created MongoDB Atlas database.

-From within the Heroku app page, go ahead and complete these steps:
+From within you Heroku app page, complete these steps:
 - Click on `Settings`, and next to `Config Vars`, click on the button that says, `Reveal Config Vars`.
 - You will need to add five values that correspond to your Strapi `package.json` file and your **MongoDB Atlas** account settings.
 These five values are: `DATABASE_NAME`, `DATABASE_USERNAME`, `DATABASE_PASSWORD`, `DATABASE PORT`, and `DATABASE_HOST`.
+You need to add each of these values as a `key` and add their `value` which are the values from **MongoDB Atlas**.

-The five example values from [installing on Atlas: MongoDB Atlas](/3.x.x/guides/database.html#install-on-atlas-mongodb-atlas), are:
+For example, five example values are:

 |  KEY | VALUE  |
 |---|---|